WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod02/0202-Administer AD DS.md

    Set-ADAccountPassword Ty
    ```

-5. When you receive a prompt for the current password, press Enter.
+5. When you receive a prompt for the current password, select Enter.

-6. When you receive a prompt for the desired password, type **Pa55w.rd**, and then press Enter.
+6. When you receive a prompt for the desired password, type **Pa55w.rd**, and then select Enter.

-7. When you receive a prompt to repeat the password, type **Pa55w.rd**, and then press Enter.
+7. When you receive a prompt to repeat the password, type **Pa55w.rd**, and then select Enter.

 8. To enable the account, run the following command: